openoms/lightning-node-management/README.md

 ---
 ## Managing channels

-The channels are best to be balanced with funds on each side to maximize the ability to accept and route payments.
+The channels are best to be balanced with funds on each side to maximize the ability to route payments (allows bidirectional traffic).

 ### [A method to create a balanced channel](BalancedChannelCreation.md)

 Open a dual funded, balanced channel with a trusted peer using the command line requiring only one on-chain transaction.

 ### [lndmanage](https://github.com/bitromortac/lndmanage)
-lndmanage is a command line tool for advanced channel management of an LND node written in python.
+lndmanage is a command-line tool for advanced channel management of an LND node written in python.

 * Install with: